miceli/FiNDataBase/README.md

-FiNDataBase
+FutDataSet
 ===========

-Database design to manage and update a database for financial applications, especially on BM&FBovespa data.
+Database design to manage and update a database for financial applications, especially on BM&F Futures dataset.